Huzaifa-Farooq/portfolio/Google Site Creation.md

   6. Copy Published link
   7. Document it into xlsx file the Published link URL
   8. Allows user to start and stop automation by clicking Start and Sop buttons.

+** Lanuguages/Libraries used:
+  * Python: Programming Language.
+  * Pandas: For data wrangling.
+  * Selenium: For Automation.
+  * Flask: For Front-end UI.